Amusement Park Injuries

 (September 8, 2013) - At a carnival in Norwalk, Connecticut, 13 people suffered minor injuries when a swing ride called Zumur stopped suddenly.
 The accident caused the ride's swings to lose momentum and crash into each other and into the center structure of the ride.
 The injured included 12 children and one adult.
 All but one of the injured was treated at local hospitals; the other was admitted with injuries that were not life-threatening.

 (July 30, 2013) - At the Montana State Fair, an accident involving a Zipper ride injured a woman who fell 8-10 feet as she was exiting her car.
 "It looks like one of the cars may have been higher than it should have been during regular unloading," said John Hanschen, the president of Mighty Thomas Carnival, which operates the ride.
 The woman suffered an apparent head injury and was hospitalized.

 When there’s an injury at a theme park, there are several areas of personal injury law that can help the victim and their family.
 These areas of law can be complicated and confusing.
 It’s best to have an experienced lawyer on your side when you file a claim.
-The Miami Injury attorneys at Friedman, Rodman and Frank have more than 100 years of combined experience in the legal system.
+The Miami Injury attorneys at Friedman Rodman Frank & Estrada, P.A. have more than 100 years of combined experience in the legal system.
 Our door is always open for amusement park accident victims.
 To discuss your options with an experienced Florida attorney, contact our personal injury firm online or call 305-448-8585 or toll free at 877-448-8585.
 We are available 24 hours a day, seven days a week.
 All consultations are free and confidential.